 Chiang Mai Sunday Walking Street Market

 Visitors fall in love with Chiang Mai Sunday Walking Street Market for a reason: products on offer are of the high quality and cheaper than in the rest of Thailand.
 The market takes place across the old town every Sunday from 4 PM, and it is an enchanting blend of sounds, smells, and colors.
 Beside hand-made souvenirs and striking artwork, here you can also get cheap massages and try local delicacies.
 This market begins from Tapae Gate, and continues along with Ratchadamnoen Avenue.

 Chiang Mai versatile nightlife scene

 Once you’ve explored the city’s streets, tried the food, gone shopping, visited the temples, learned about the Lanna culture of the northern Thai people, and enjoyed the magnificent nature, you will likely head for some night-time fun.
 Much like the cultural offering, Chiang Mai’s bar scene is lively and diverse, what’s makes it worthwhile to mention it in our rough guide about Chiang Mai.

-Depending on personal preferences, you could head to Nimmanhaemin Road for your share of everything trendy, or downtown to more infamous joints such as Zoe In Yellow or Spicy Bar.
+Depending on personal preferences, you could head to Nimman Chiang Mai (Nimmanhaemin Road) for your share of everything trendy, or downtown to more infamous joints such as Zoe In Yellow or Spicy Bar.
 Those who like one-of-a-kind places with authentic themes might enjoy The Writers’ Club & Wine Bar on Rachadamnoen Road or THC Rooftop Bar, a reggae bar located near Thapae Gate.

 Loi Kroh Road is very popular by its bars scene.
 There are plenty of small bars in that road with many Thai Girls, or other travelers that sit for a beer.
 Best place to socialize and make new friendships with locals and travelers.